GrapheneOS/hardened_malloc/README.md

 On traditional Linux-based operating systems, hardened\_malloc can either be integrated into the libc implementation as a replacement for the standard malloc implementation or loaded as a dynamic library.
-Rather rebuilding each executable to be linked against it, it can be added as a preloaded library to `/etc/ld.so.preload`.
+Rather than rebuilding each executable to be linked against it, it can be added as a preloaded library to `/etc/ld.so.preload`.
 For example, with `libhardened_malloc.so` installed to `/usr/local/lib/libhardened_malloc.so`, add that full path as a line to the `/etc/ld.so.preload` configuration file:

     /usr/local/lib/libhardened_malloc.so